 - What medications are you using?

-- Has the arthritis caused a deformity or inability to move properly?
+- Has arthritis caused a deformity or inability to move properly?

 - When was the last lab test performed for your arthritis?

-Essentially, the more severe the condition of arthritis, the higher the premiums will be in terms of life insurance for senior people.
-This means that a higher premium will be paid even for those in the early stages of arthritis with little to no deformity.
+Essentially, the more severe the condition of arthritis, the higher the premiums for senior people will be in terms of life insurance.
+This means a higher premium will be paid even for those in the early stages of arthritis with little to no deformity.
 Once the questions have been answered, most people will qualify for arthritis life insurance and generally pay from 10% to 30% or more for the policy based on the severity of arthritis.

 Choosing Affordable Coverage:

 You can choose affordable life insurance with arthritis by getting arthritis life insurance quotes that will vary between companies.
-If arthritis that you have is severely debilitating, then it is possible you may not qualify for standard coverage and must choose a guaranteed issue life policy that accepts everyone, although the premiums will be very high.
+If the arthritis you have is severely debilitating, then it is possible you may not qualify for standard coverage and must choose a guaranteed issue life policy that accepts everyone.
+However, the premiums will be very high.

 Compare life insurance quotes and save!

-However, you may lower the premiums of your life insurance with arthritis by lowering the amount of the benefits or bundling the policy with others from the same company.
+However, you may lower your life insurance premiums with arthritis by lowering the amount of the benefits or bundling the policy with others from the same company.
 In any event, it is possible to obtain life insurance if you have arthritis if you take the time to look.